waldyjoe/waldyjoe.github.io/_pages/research.md

 [5] [symmetry reasoning with bounded-suboptimal CBS](https://arxiv.org/abs/2010.01367 "AAAI 2021").

-## Heuristics for Multi-Agent Path Finding with Conflict-Based Search
+## Heuristics for MAPF with Conflict-Based Search
 <img src="/images/heuristics.png" title="heuristic graph" style="float:left;width:250pt;padding-right:10px;" />
 Conflict-Based Search (CBS) and its enhancements are among the strongest algorithms for MAPF.
 However, existing variants of CBS do not use any heuristics that estimate future work.